Thursday, August 21, 2008

 >>> Ref.
 VedaBase => SB 2.4.6

-This is the missing point for many of the modern scientists-they don’t accept the existence of a Supreme Controller, and what to speak of understanding His potency:
+This is the missing point for many modern scientists— they don’t accept the existence of a Supreme Controller, and what to speak of understanding His potency:

 visnor nu virya-gananam katamo 'rhatiha